Gautier404/gautier404.github.io/README.md

 11/16/2021
 Styled for like 3 hours.
 I think I'm finally done.
 I want to add some cynotyping stuff but I'll get this working build up first.
 Replaced last profile photo with cowboy profile photo as per my roomates request.

+12/2/2021
+Want to add nice gallary looking thing for prints
+Want to add 4BL project
+Want to add actuator stuff

+12/16/2021
+Working on gallery component while on the airplane

+12/19/2021
+Finished The Cyanotype writup.
+Uploading pictures to the 3D printing page.
+In the future I want to improve the gallery to have download links to the step or solidworks files.